taijeronv/taijeronv_info/content/home/skills.md

   icon = "graduation-cap"
   icon_pack = "fas"
   name = "Professional Military Education" description = """Drawing pretty graphics on a map or reading ["On War"](https://thestrategybridge.org/the-bridge/2017/11/12/the-trinity-and-the-law-of-war) by Clausewitz does not make you a master strategist or tactician.
-Quality practice plus expert instruction is how we begin to raise competent tactical decision-makers.
+Quality practice plus expert instruction is how we raise competent tactical thinkers.
 If you're interested in improving the quality of your PME program, I can help you develop exciting and useful content."""

 [[feature]]
   icon = "chess"